peterdri/ece-communications-labs/_ece450/lab2/lpf-shaping.md

 Set the decimation parameter appropriately (think back to the interpolation done in the LPF), remembering to reference the symbol and sample rate variables.
 The block fails to compile without a taps argument so set *Taps* to 1 (meaning there is 1 tap with a value of 1).

+{% include alert.html title="Note" content="Some systems seem to throw a weird error unless the 1 is enclosed in square brackets.
+If you get this error try setting the taps to `[1]`."%}

 ### Binary Slicer

 This block outputs a 0 for every negative input and a 1 for every positive output.